-Recently, I was leading a presentation for a group of leaders from a small school district.
-At the end of the presentation I was fielding questions.
+Years ago, I was leading a presentation for a group of leaders from a small school district.
+At the end of the presentation, I was fielding questions.
 One of the questions stuck with me.
 A teacher asked me very sincerely, “Who do we put our trust in?”

 Teachers and students are the closest to the learning process.
 They know the problems and opportunities (probletunities), because they are living with them on a daily basis.
 In Langford Quality Learning we concentrate on teaching people strategies for understanding their problems and opportunities, collecting data, studying causes, and then prioritizing solutions—Plan-Do-Study-Act (PDSA).

-Trusting in preconceived solutions often leads to a huge waste of time, money, and effort.
+Trusting in preconceived solutions often leads to a massive waste of time, money, and effort.
 Dr. W. Edwards Deming often referred to this as tampering.
-Tampering is what educators do when they make changes to established programs in their school with good intentions, but not systemic theory.
-These are often well-intended efforts, but can produce potentially disastrous results.
-Sometimes the attempted improvement was sound, but the school failed to stay with it or the program being adopted did not address the real problems being faced on a daily basis.
+Tampering is what educators do when they make changes to established programs in their school or university with good intentions, but not systemic theory.
+These solutions, although well-intended efforts, can potentially produce disastrous results.
+Sometimes the attempted improvement was sound, but the institution failed to stay focused.
+Or the adopted program did not address the real problems of the institution.

-Applying a PDSA process may seem time consuming when a packaged program could be adopted and implemented.
-However, adopting a program that works for other systems, without understanding the theory of the program itself, often means there is little depth to the intended improvement process.
-In other words, there is no profound understanding of why the program should be implemented.
-When this occurs, implementation is usually poor.
-When the implementation is poor, people tend to blame the program and its administrators for bad results.
-The program then gets scrapped and leaders head off to implement another program.
+Applying a PDSA process may seem time-consuming when a packaged program could be adopted and implemented.
+Adopting a program developed by other institutions, without understanding the program’s theory, often means little depth of the intended improvement process.
+In other words, there is no profound understanding of why the program is being implemented.
+When this occurs, implementation is usually of low quality.
+When the execution is weak, people tend to blame the program and its administrators for bad results.
+The plan then gets scrapped, and leaders head off to implement another program.

 Remember that students are part of the system.
-Involve them in collecting data, then prioritizing and creating solutions.
-When students are involved in identifying and solving problems they also have a vested interest in implementing the solution.
-Once students have depth of improvement understanding, major systemic changes can be attempted and implemented.
+Involve them in collecting data, prioritizing, and creating solutions.
+When students are involved in identifying and solving probletunities, they also have a vested interest in implementing the solution.
+Once students have an in-depth understanding of improvement processes, significant systemic changes can be attempted and implemented.

-People often want me to just tell them what to do: a quality program.
-I refrain from doing so because, while that might show some improvement in the short run, it will not create sustained systemic improvement.
+People often want me to just tell them what to do: a program to follow.
+I refrain from doing so because it will not create sustained systemic improvement.
 I discourage people from copying someone else’s solution(s).
-Instead, I provide examples of how people have used strategies to create new solutions, then help them focus on developing and implementing their own PDSA process as a pathway for system-wide improvement.
-Keep the following phrases handy next time someone wants to adopt the “next best thing” for your school:
+Instead, I provide examples of how people have used strategies to create new solutions, focus on developing and implementing their own PDSA process.
+This is a pathway for system-wide improvement.
+Keep the following phrases handy next time someone wants to adopt the “next best thing” for your institution:

 “For what problem at our school is that a solution?”
 “How do you know?”
 “Where is the data showing that problem is the most important problem to work on?”

-Instead of tampering, take initiative and involve those closest to the process in starting a PDSA improvement process at your school.
+Instead of tampering, take the initiative and involve those closest to the process in starting a PDSA improvement process at your institution.